About the Artist

 BIO

 Bailliere holds an MFA in visual art from Mills College, a BA cum laude in French from Duke University with extensive coursework in visual art and art history, and a post-bac in visual art and design from UC Berkeley.
 While on a Duke junior year abroad in Paris, she studied art history at the Université de Paris and painting at the Académie de Port-Royal.
 Bailliere spent a high school semester at the Cleveland Institute of Art in Lacoste, France where she focused solely on drawing and painting.
 While in grade school, she attended Saturday high school drawing classes at the Maryland Institute College of Art in her hometown of Baltimore.
-She has been drawing and painting since the age of six when her favorite place to be was seated at a small yellow table in her bedroom, painting, drawing, creating puppets from paper mâché or making collages.
+Bailliere has been drawing and painting since the age of six, when she spent hours creating art at a small yellow table in her bedroom.

 In addition to sustaining an active studio practice, Bailliere is an adjunct professor of art at Contra Costa College where she teaches drawing and painting.